-Jelena McWilliams is the 21st Chairman of the FDIC.
-She was nominated by President Donald J. Trump on November 30, 2017, and confirmed by the Senate on May 24, 2018, to serve a six-year term on the FDIC Board of Directors, and designated as Chairman for a term of five years.
+Jelena McWilliams was sworn in as the 21st Chairman of the FDIC on June 5, 2018.
+She serves a six-year term on the FDIC Board of Directors, and is designated as Chairman for a term of five years.

 Ms. McWilliams graduated with highest honors from the University of California at Berkeley with a B.S. in political science, and earned her law degree from U.C.
 Berkeley School of Law.